-We are a unique university with diverse opportunities for students.
+We are a unique university with a wide variety of opportunities for students.

 Brooke Clemmons